Procedure for Open Call for Bids

-1.1 All tender notices must be routed through the Department of Financial and Administrative Services unless alternate arrangements have been made.
+1.1 All Open Call for Bids notices must be routed through the Department of Financial and Administrative Services (FAS) unless alternate arrangements have been made.

-1.2.1 Obtain tender number, opening time and date from the Tendering Clerk at the Department of Financial and Administrative Services, the Office of the Associate Vice-President (Administration and Finance) Grenfell Campus, the purchasing office at the Faculty of Medicine, the Tendering Section at Facilities Management, or the purchasing section at the Marine Institute.
-Tenders normally close a minimum of fifteen (15) calendar days after they are posted.
+1.2.1 Obtain bid number, opening time and date from the applicable Tendering Clerk [FAS, the Office of the Associate Vice-President (Administration and Finance) Grenfell Campus, the purchasing office at the Faculty of Medicine, the Tendering Section at Facilities Management, or the purchasing section of the Finance Office at the Marine Institute].
+Open Call for Bids normally close a minimum of fifteen (15) calendar days after they are posted.

-1.2.3 All tender notices will be advertised electronically with a Service Provider (Bids, Pods, and Merx).
-Units will be required to forward all tender documents electronically to the person responsible for tendering at the Department of Financial and Administrative Services, Marine Institute or Department of Facilities Management.
+1.2.3 All open call for bid notices will be advertised electronically with the Service Provider (Bids, Pods, and Merx).
+Units will be required to forward all bid documents electronically to the person responsible for tendering in accordance with 1.2.1 above.

 2. Instructions to Units

-2.1 When preparing tender packages for submission, ensure that each package contains:
+2.1 When preparing packages for submission, ensure that each package contains:

-2.2 Forward all documents in electronic format such as WordPerfect, Microsoft Word, Excel, etc., as an e-mail with an attachment.
+2.2 Forward all documents in electronic format as an e-mail with an attachment.